scottolafsen/ballclock/README.md

 ```
 node main.js
 ```
-4. Answer prompt in the command line# ballclock
+4. Answer prompt in the command line